walmartlabs/thorax/README.md

 ### itemFilter *view.itemFilter(model, index)*

 A method, which if present will filter what items are rendered in a collection.
-Recieves `model` and `index` and must return boolean.
+Receives `model` and `index` and must return boolean.
 The filter will be applied when models' fire a change event, or models are added and removed from the collection.
 To force a collection to re-filter, call `updateFilter` on the view or collection view.

 Items are hidden and shown with `$.hide` and `$.show` rather than being removed or appended.
 In performance critical views with large collections consider filtering the collection before it is passed to the view or on the server.